daywid/todolist/README.md

 # todolist
-Basic todolist made for studies
+Basic todolist made for studies in Java Spring